Way of the Samurai 4: Gameplay

-Endings, Events, and Customization
+Endings, events, and customization

-Way of the Samurai 4 is much longer than previous games, as the game has 10 endings.
+Way of the Samurai 4 is considerably longer than previous games, containing 10 distinct endings.
 The game also features flexible events and cutscenes based on player decisions.
-Events are also easier to follow compared to previous games.
-There are more customization options than in the last game, allowing players to choose features such as the face, hair, clothing, footwear, and accessories.
+Events are easier to follow compared to previous games.
+Available customization options have increased when compared to the last game, allowing players to select their features, including their face, hair, clothing, footwear, and accessories.

-Health and Energy
+Health and energy

-An energy meter is added in this installment.
-It regenerates life points (which are set at 1000) if the player is stationary or moving away in combat and depletes when the player's samurai fights or is regenerating health.
+An energy meter was added in this installment.
+It regenerates life points (which are set at 1000) if the player is stationary or moving away in combat, and depletes when the player fights or is regenerating health.
 Food and sleep regenerate the energy meter.
-There are straw blankets in set locations outside (or in) the dojo and inns around Amihama where the player can pay to sleep.
+There are straw blankets in set locations near to the dojo, as well as inns around Amihama where the player can pay to sleep.
 Any bed the player can stand on can be used to sleep and recharge energy.

 Combat

 There is a wide variety of fighting styles and skills that the player can master.
-Swords can now be switched to any stance, and skills, once learned, are bound to the player, not the swords.
+Swords can now be switched to any stance, and skills, once learned, are bound to the player, not to individual swords.
 Players can then assign learned skills to their own "school" of fighting.

-The "push and pull" mechanics from the first and third games are kept.
-A new special mode is introduced, in which the samurai enters slow motion for a limited duration and can slash enemies repeatedly.
+The "push and pull" mechanics from the first and third games have been retained.
+A new special mode was introduced, in which the samurai enters slow motion for a limited duration and can slash enemies repeatedly.
 After the samurai sheathes the sword, all dead enemies fall simultaneously.

-"Durability points", which gradually decrease with use and eventually break weapons, have taken the place of the sword's "heat" mechanics.
-This forces players to visit the blacksmith regularly for repairs unless their weapons are "unbreakable".
+Instead of previous installments' "heat" mechanics, this entry uses "durability points", which gradually decrease with use, eventually breaking the weapon.
+This forces players to visit the blacksmith regularly for repairs, unless their weapons are "unbreakable".

-Sword Enhancement/Creation
+Sword enhancement/creation

 Players can go to the blacksmith to enhance their weapon's attributes (attack, defense, durability), repair it, or appraise it.
 The player can also ask Dojima to melt a sword down into metal and then use said metal to recast another sword.

 The custom sword-making system introduced in Way of the Samurai 3 also appears in the game.
 In addition to normal parts such as the blade, hilt, and grip, players can also add a charm that will have a special effect.
-Along with swords and spears, pistols and muskets have been added as weapons.
-Muskets are primarily used by British soldiers.
+Along with swords and spears, pistols and muskets have been added as weapons, with muskets primarily used by British soldiers.

 New features

-Proof of Life
+Proof of life

 The player's actions affect the game world in the next playthrough.
 For example, if the player has killed a lot of townspeople in the last game, there will be more guards to hunt the player.
 There are many foreigners in the game, but unlike the previous game, the protagonist will be unable to understand what they say at the beginning (the texts will appear as "?????").
 Players can convince the Shogunate to open a school to teach foreign languages, and the player will eventually be able to talk to foreigners.